-solve The total number of cases solved by this module since it was loaded. memsz The amount of dynamic memory currently allocated by this module. bufsz The amount of persistent buffer space currently allocated by this module.
-Privileges , platop, or fieldeng privileges to run this command.
-Refer to setpr ivileges s(8) for more information.
-OPTIONS The following options are e supported. module.
-Fault Mai option, th -h Displays When use -m module Prints a r managem Modules the fault If used w by the mo The default global statistics for the Fault Manager or a If used without the $-m$ module option, the default global anager statistics are displayed.
-If used with the $-m$ module the global statistics for a module are displayed. s usage statement. sed with other options or operands, an error occurs. report on the statistics associated with the specified fault ment module, instead of the default statistics report. s can publish an arbitrary set of statistics to help service management software itself. without the $-a$ option, displays only those statistics kept nodule.
-If used with the $-a$ option, displays statistics kept nodule and the global statistics associated with the -s associate report.
-A software events ir report on Soft Error Rate Discrimination (SERD) engines ed with the module instead of the default module statistics A SERD engine is a construct used by fault management e to determine if a statistical threshold measured as N in some time T has been exceeded.
-The $-s$ option can only in combination with the $-m$ option. the speci atistics with a zero value from the report associated with ified fault management module.
-The $-z$ option can only in combination with the $-m$ option.

-count Print only count reports, and then exit.

-interval Print a new report every interval seconds.
+solve The total number of cases solved by this module since it was loaded. memsz The amount of dynamic memory currently allocated by this module. bufsz The amount of persistent buffer space currently allocated by the module.
+You must ha ve platadm, platop, or fieldeng privileges to run this command.
+Refer to set privileges(8) for more information.
+The followin g options are supported. -a Prints the default global statistics for the Fault Manager or a module.
+If used without the -m module option, the default global Fault Manager statistics are displayed.
+If used with the -m module option, the global statistics for a module are displayed. -h Displays usage statement.
+When used with other options or operands, an error occurs. -m module Prints a report on the statistics associated with the specified faul management module, instead of the default statistics report.
+Modules can publish an arbitrary set of statistics to help service the fault management software itself.
+If used without the $-a$ option, displays only those statistics kept length the module.
+If used with the $-a$ option, displays statistics kept be the module and the global statistics associated with the module. -s Prints a report on Soft Error Rate Discrimination (SERD) engines associated with the module instead of the default module statistic report.
+A SERD engine is a construct used by fault management software to determine if a statistical threshold measured as N events in some time T has been exceeded.
+The $-s$ option can only be used in combination with the $-m$ option. -z Omits statistics with a zero value from the report associated wit the specified fault management module.
+The $-z$ option can only used in combination with the $-m$ option.
+The followin g operands are supported: count Print only count reports, and then exit. interval Print a new report every interval seconds.